Nesterov acceleration in benignly non-convex landscapes: A brief comparison of geometric conditions for optimization

 Such a $\gamma$ can be found if and only if $R^2 < \frac{1-\eps^2}{\eps^2}$.
 Choosing $\gamma$ slightly smaller, it is then also always possible to make $f$ $(\gamma',\mu')$-strongly convex for some $\gamma'\in(0,\gamma)$ and $\mu'>0$.

 {\bf Relationship between conditions.} We quickly summarize the various parameter ranges for which the function $f$ satisfies good geometric conditions.

-Evidently, classical strong convexity implies strong convexity with respect to the global minimizer which in turn implies the PL condition.
+Evidently, classical strong convexity implies strong aiming condition with respect to the global minimizer which in turn implies the PL condition.
 The parameter ranges and constants are generally vastly different.
 All estimates, except for the PL constant, are sharp.
+In particular, the one-dimensional examples demonstrate that strong aiming condition is strictly weaker than convexity along the line segment connecting $x$ to $\pi(x)$.

 \end{example}